alexandrentougas/bc_linux_network_project/README.md

 sudo umount /dev/sdb
 ```

-Then we create a [cronjob](https://en.wikipedia.org/wiki/Cron) to launch the script ever week on sunday at 9PM
+Then we create a [cronjob](https://en.wikipedia.org/wiki/Cron) to launch the script every week on sunday at 9PM
 ```sh
 sudo crontab -u root -e
 ```